isomerpages/moe-ast-moehc/_school-histories/Schools/Beatty Secondary School.md

 <br clear="left">

 #### **School Song**
-<a href="https://drive.google.com/file/d/1nphuFuo3HYg03g92dKW4LyuLZ5prIvXB/view?usp=share_link" target="\_blank">**♫ Listen**</a>
+<a href="https://drive.google.com/file/d/1JHEXE5uHt31JDiizJfEjNT5aSf9zr4-5/view?usp=drive_link" target="\_blank">**♫ Listen**</a>

-Faithful And Strong Here Together We Stand.<br>
+Faithful And Strong Here Together We Stand
-Building Our Future With Youth Of Our Land.<br>
+Building Our Future With Youth Of Our Land
-Serving Our School With Hearts Pure And True.<br>
+Serving Our School With Hearts Pure And True
-Sing We Our Motto That Echoes Anew!<br>
+Sing We Our Motto That Echoes Anew

-Non Vi Sed Arte, Not With Force But With Skills.<br>
+Non Vi Sed Arte, Not With Force But With Skill
-All To The Task We Our Duty Fulfil.
+All To The Task We Our Duty Fulfil

-&nbsp;
-Helping Each Other Where'er There Is Need.<br>
+Helping Each Other Where’er There Is Need
-Forward To Glory Our School We Shall Lead.<br>
+Forward To Glory Our School We Shall Lead
-Faithful And Strong Here Together We Stand.<br>
-Building Our Future With Youth Of Our Land.<br>
-Serving Our School With Hearts Pure And True.<br>
-Sing We Our Motto That Echoes Anew!